openbaton/fm-system/README.md

 ## How the Switch to Standby works

-The Switch to Standby action can be performed by the Open Baton FM once a VNFC in standby is present in the VNF.
-It consists in switch the service from a VNFC to the VNFC in stanby automatically.
+The Switch to Standby action can be performed by the `openbaton-fms` once a VNFC in standby is present in the VNF.
+It consists in switching the service from the failing VNFC to the standby VNFC automatically.
 In order to have a VNFC in standby, such information must be included in the VNFD, in particular in the VDU, as the following:

 ```